View the complete list of Conference Sponsors and Exhibitors.

 The various levels of sponsorships include many benefits, one of the most popular being free Conference registration(s) depending on the level.
 Another popular benefit is being included in the onsite Program Guide that is provided to all Conference registrants.

 The ABA directly applies for and ordinarily receives CLE credit for ABA programs in AK, AL, AR, AZ, CA, CO, CT, DE, GA, GU, HI, IA, IL, IN, KS, KY, LA, ME, MN, MP, MS, MO, MT, NH, NJ, NM, NV, NY, NC, ND, OH, OK, OR, PA, SC, TN, TX, UT, VT, VA, VI, WA, WI and WV.
 These states sometimes do not approve a program for credit before the program occurs.
-This course is expected to qualify for 15 CLE credit hours (including 5 ethics hours) in 60-minute states, and 18 credit hours (including 6 ethics hours) in 50-minute states.
-This transitional program is approved for both newly admitted and experienced attorneys in NY.
-Attorneys may be eligible to receive CLE credit through reciprocity or attorney self-submission in other states.
-For more information about CLE accreditation in your state, visit www.americanbar.org/cle/mandatory_cle.html
+This course is expected to qualify for 15 CLE credit hours (including 5 ethics hours) in 60-minute states, and 19.2 credit hours (including 6 ethics hours) in 50-minute states.
+Credit hours are estimated and are subject to each state’s approval and credit rounding rules.
+For more information about CLE accreditation in your state, visit https://www.americanbar.org/events-cle/mcle.

 Visit the Section of Labor & Employment Law website at www.americanbar.org/laborlaw for information about the Section Development Fund and YLD Fellowship Program opportunities.
 Full or partial fee waivers may be available based on financial hardship.
 Qualifying attorneys could receive at least a 50% reduction in the course fee.
 This does not include any reduction in meals, lodging or travel costs associated with the course.
 Please send written requests to firstname.lastname@example.org.